WOA-Project/Lumia950XLPkg/README.md

 Qualcomm Snapdragon MSM8992/MSM8994 implements a subset of [PSCI interface](http://infocenter.arm.com/help//topic/com.arm.doc.den0022d/Power_State_Coordination_Interface_PDD_v1_1_DEN0022D.pdf) for multi-processor startup.
 However, required commands like `PSCI_SYSTEM_OFF` and `PSCI_SYSTEM_RESET` are not implemented.
 Hence we use PMIC to shutdown platform (there's a bug in RT that will be fixed) instead of PSCI.
 Additionally, 8992/8994 uses HVC call for PSCI commands instead of SMC call.
-It seems that Linux encounters some troubles during MP startup.

 ## Linux Notes